picselliahq/picsellia-pipelines-cli/README.md

         self.data_tag = self.extract_parameter(["data_tag"], expected_type=str, default="processed")
 ```

-- `extract_parameter` takes:
+Each parameter requires:

-    - a key (used on the Picsellia platform)
+- a key → used as the parameter name on the Picsellia platform

-    - an expected type (`str`, `int`, `float`, etc.)
+- an expected type → str, int, float, etc.

-    - a default value (mandatory for uploading to Picsellia)
+- a default value → mandatory for parameter registration

-You can now update `run_config.toml` to include values for your custom parameters.
-Once steps and parameters are defined, you can proceed to Test your pipeline locally.
+Once parameters are defined, you can reference them directly in your step logic and override their values in `run_config.toml`.

 ## 🧪 Test — Run your pipeline locally